 “This is the perfect chance for me to give back to my community that has treated me so well!” says Chef Sam, whose passion for food began early, having grown up around her family’s restaurant Trocadero in Nogales, and watching her now 95 year old grandmother cook .
 Not to mention, after accomplishing her goal of graduating Le Cordon Bleu College of Culinary Arts in Scottsdale, she took a culinary journey to work in Paris, France, where she says she became immersed in the culture and how they respect their prime ingredients.

-The LLS’s Man & Woman of the Year is a 10 week philanthropic competition across the country ending on June 1.
+The LLS’s Man & Woman of the Year is a 10 week philanthropic competition across the country and celebrated at its June 1, fundraiser at the JW Marriott Camelback Inn.
 Candidates put together teams and compete in honor of two local children who are blood cancer survivors.
 And the man and woman who’ve raised the most funds are awarded the prestigious title.

 “My fundraising team, “Cooks for a Cure,” was created to raise money for the research, patient services, and advocacy work of LLS,” she says.
 One of the events she put together, for example, was a tasty barbecue with Camelback Cross Fit.